Livingood House-Stryker Hospital

-The Livingood House-Stryker Hospital is an historic, American building that is located in Reading, Berks County, Pennsylvania.
+The Livingood House-Stryker Hospital is an historic building in Reading, Berks County, Pennsylvania, United States.

 It was listed on the National Register of Historic Places in 1996.

 History and architectural features

 The Livingood House was built between 1866 and 1871 and is a three-story, five-bay, Italianate-style, brick building that sits on a rubble stone foundation.
 The original three-story rear ell was extended to ten bays with the conversion of the dwelling to a private hospital in 1908.
 A long and narrow, four-story, one-bay addition was built circa 1921.
 This building was converted to apartments in 1933.

-It was listed on the National Register of Historic Places in 1996.